DELF B1

 - an oral test: you need to know how to talk about yourself, then interact with others, and eventually present your viewpoint in French.

-How to prepare DELF B1?
+How to prepare for DELF B1?

 If you’re not sure what exam would be the best for you, check out our article about the DELF exam preparation